-The Human body has a natural self-healing process.
-For example, if the skin is wounded, the blood can be naturally stopped.
+The Human body has a natural self-healing capability.
+For example, if someone is bleeding from a cut, the blood can be naturally stopped as the body has a clotting factor.
 Secondly, a red wound signifies inflammation and more blood cells around the wound.
-Thirdly, the tissues repair themselves until the wound is healed.
+Thirdly, tissues repair themselves autonomously until the wound is properly healed.

 Prolotherapy is suitable for patients with mild pain in bones, joints or ligaments:

 Patients with herniated disc

 Patients with degenerative cervical spine